Thieves steal ‘priceless’ jewel sets from Dresden museum

 “We cannot give a value because it is impossible to sell,” she said, appealing to the thieves not to break the ensembles into pieces.
 “The material value doesn’t reflect the historic meaning.”

-A special team of investigators has been established to pursue the case, Woeller said.

-“We will do everything in our power not only to bring the cultural treasures back, but to capture the perpetrators,” he said.
+Woeller pledged that investigators would “do everything in (their) power not only to bring the cultural treasures back, but to capture the perpetrators.”

 Exhibition rooms at the museum focus on treasures featuring jewels, ivory, silver and amber among other objects.